SFDO-Tooling/MetaDeploy/docs/running_docker.rst

     If you're an OddBird, you can find the following values in the shared Keybase team folder -- ``metadeploy/env``

 CONNECTED_APP_CLIENT_ID:
     Consumer key of the connected app that MetaDeploy will use for authenticating to any persistent org.
-If you're and OddBird you can retrieve this value

 CONNECTED_APP_CLIENT_SECRET:
     Consumer secret of the connected app.